 - Most individuals trapped in sex trafficking are trafficked by someone they know and trust, often even a family member.

-- In 2016, the International Labor Organization estimated that there were 4.8 million individuals trapped in sex trafficking.
+- Due to the hidden nature of human trafficking, it is impossible to know the the full scope of the issue.
+However, the International Labor Organization estimated that there were 4.8 million individuals trapped in sex trafficking.

 - The sex trafficking industry is a multi-billion-dollar industry.

 Each year, the United States Department of State publishes a Trafficking in Persons (TIP) Report which includes a ranking of governments on their efforts to combat human trafficking.
 You can read past TIP reports here.